 22. Lake Victoria.
-The world’s largest freshwater lake is where we taught our dogs to swim.
+The world’s second largest freshwater lake – and the largest on the African continent – is where we taught our dogs to swim.
 Even as my feet crunched onto the tiny snails on the lake bed, I seem to have so far avoided Bilharzia!
 Can dogs catch it too?

 23. Lions.
 Breathtaking – and a lot bigger in real life!